How selling gold from Bishop's Castle by post works

 Who in Bishop's Castle sells gold and silver to GoldPaid?

-Most enquiries from Bishop's Castle fall into a few familiar groups.
+Selling from Bishop's Castle takes the same form whatever your reason for it.
 Whatever you have, it is valued the same way: each item XRF-tested, weighed, and written up before you decide anything.

 Unsure where your items sit?
 A WhatsApp photo gets you a straight, honest answer before a label is ever issued.